-The College encourages all individuals to attempt to resolve concerns informally with an instructor, advisor or assigned administrator as soon as possible following the event that led to the concern.
+The College encourages all individuals to attempt to resolve concerns informally with an instructor, advisor or assigned administrator as soon as possible following an event that lead to the concern.
 When a resolution cannot be reached or is not practical, the steps of the formal complaint process should be followed.
 Individuals should use the electronic form located at www.nicc.edu/complaint to file a formal complaint.
 The Operations office will route the complaint to the appropriate college representative for review and appropriate action.

 If necessary, a meeting will be arranged with both parties to seek a satisfactory resolution to the complaint.
-In the event that a complaint cannot be satisfied through one of these avenues, the lowa College Student Aid Commission (ICSAC) is authorized to receive and review complaints from students.
-You may contact ICSAC to register a complaint at www.iowacollegeaid.gov/sdrf-start.
+In the event that a complaint